sibskull/synaptiks/README.rst

 Issues, questions and feedback
 ==============================

-Please join the `Google group`_ to ask questions and give feedback.
+There is a mailing list at synaptiks@librelist.com (hosted by `librelist.com`_) for user question and development discussions around synaptiks.
+To subscribe to this list, just send an mail to synaptiks@librelist.com and reply to the configuration mail.
 To report bugs and issues, please open an issue at the tracker_.

 Development